 A bit of history

 The earliest record of 'morrysh daunsers' was in 1448 in London and the first reference in Somerset was at Glastonbury in 1580, after which it was suppressed by the Puritans.
 Where it survived (e.g. Midlands and North), various collectors began to record morris dancing 100 years ago and over 250 dances are available to us today.
-We enjoy this revival of traditional English dancing and in 2014 we celebrate our 40th anniversary.
+We enjoy this revival of traditional English dancing - so can you.
 Come and join us!'